X

 The medicine ball is a combination of jade citrus mint tea, peach tranquility tea, steamed lemonade and honey.
 It is sometimes called the cold buster as well due to it’s cold fighting ingredients.

-Some people swear that this drink helps relieve cold symptoms.
-It also goes by medicine bomb or Starbucks wellness tea.
+Some people swear that this drink helps relieve cold symptoms and sore throats so it’s perfect for flu season.
+It’s a secret menu item and also goes by medicine bomb or Starbucks wellness tea.

 pitcher full of tea bags steeping